ilg-physics-ucsb/physics4l-manual/4LSite/lab1.md

-## 2. Force on a current-carrying &ldquo;wire&rdquo; near a magnet
+## 2. Force on a current-carrying "wire" near a magnet
 :::Materials
 - [c] Two or more magnets
 - [c] Two short jumper wires (kit)
-- [c] Circuit Power Block and Breadboard (kit)
+- [c] Circuit Power Block, 10 $\Omega$ Resistors and Breadboard (kit) OR AA Battery
 - [c] Thin strip of Aluminum foil, approximately 10-15 cm long
 - [c] Tape
 - [c] Cardboard, *e.g.* circuit kit box
 :::

-Most of us don&rsquo;t have access to beams of charged  particles in free space (or methods to observe them easily), which makes a demonstration of Lorentz&rsquo;s force law similar to the simulation above quite impossible.
+Most of us don't have access to beams of charged  particles in free space (or methods to observe them easily), which makes a demonstration of Lorentz's force law similar to the simulation above quite impossible.
 Luckily for us, the force law is ubiquitous, and equally applies to the moving electrons in *materials* &ndash; such as current-carrying wires.

 In a wire, a current is carried by many electrons moving along its length because of the voltage difference between its ends.
 Recall that in this case,